bevacqua/rome/README.md

 Option             | Description
 -------------------|--------------------------------------------------------------------------------------------------
 `appendTo`         | DOM element where the calendar will be appended to.
-Takes `'parent'` as the parent element `autoClose`        | Closes the calendar when picking a day or a time `autoHideOnBlur`   | Hides the calendar when focusing something other than the input field `autoHideOnClick`  | Hides the calendar when clicking away `date`             | The calendar shows days and allows you to navigate between months
+Takes `'parent'` as the parent element `autoClose`        | When set to true, the calendar is closed when picking a day (or a time if time: true and date: false).
+A value of `time` will only close the calendar when a time is picked.
+`autoHideOnBlur`   | Hides the calendar when focusing something other than the input field `autoHideOnClick`  | Hides the calendar when clicking away `date`             | The calendar shows days and allows you to navigate between months